DamilolaAhmadu/Movie-Recommendation/README.md

 In this project, we learned the importance of Recommendation Systems, the types of recommender systems being implemented, and how matrix factorization is used to enhance a system.

-We t built a movie recommendation system that considers user-user similarity, movie-movie similarity, global averages and matrix factorization.
+We  built a movie recommendation system that considers user-user similarity, movie-movie similarity, global averages and matrix factorization.
 These concepts can be applied to any other user-item interactions systems.

 We tried generating recommendations based on similarity matrix and Collaborative Filtering techniques.